prmr/DesignBook/exercises/e-chapter5.md

 ## Exercise 4

 Assume a class `Sentence` implements class `Iterable<String>`.
-Draw an object diagram that shows the relation between `Sentence`, `Iterable`, `Iterator`, and `String`.
+Draw an object diagram that shows the relation between the instances of class `Class` that represent `Sentence`, `Iterable`, `Iterator`, and `String`.
+Assume that all methods of class `Class` that provide information about the class are getters for fields of the same name (e.g., there is a field `interfaces` that matches method `getInterfaces()`).
+Only use simple names for classes.
 Use the reflection API documentation and/or a debugger for help if necessary.

 ## Exercise 5